dell/omnia/docs/README.md

 **Omnia** (Latin: all or everything) is a deployment tool to configure Dell EMC PowerEdge servers running standard RPM-based Linux OS images into clusters capable of supporting HPC, AI, and data analytics workloads.
 It uses Slurm, Kubernetes, and other packages to manage jobs and run diverse workloads on the same converged solution.
 It is a collection of [Ansible](https://ansible.org) playbooks, is open source, and is constantly being extended to enable comprehensive workloads.

+/* Links not available for public access
 ## Blogs about Omnia
 - [Introduction to Omnia](https://infohub.delltechnologies.com/p/omnia-open-source-deployment-of-high-performance-clusters-to-run-simulation-ai-and-data-analytics-workloads/)
 - [Taming the Accelerator Cambrian Explosion with Omnia](https://infohub.delltechnologies.com/p/taming-the-accelerator-cambrian-explosion-with-omnia/)
+*/

 ## What Omnia does
 Omnia can build clusters which use Slurm or Kubernetes (or both!) for workload management.
 Omnia will install software from a variety of sources, including: